 Paul Revere never said, “The British are Coming.”
 It wasn’t customary to talk in this manner back in those days.
 He more likely would have said, “The regulars are coming.”

-Shakespeare’s will stated that he left his wife, Anne Hathaway his “second-best bed with the furniture.”
-Historians believe this suggested that Anne was merely the “second-best” woman in his life, implying that Shakespeare had other women in his relationship.
+Shakespeare’s will stated that he left his wife, Anne Hathaway, his “second-best bed with the furniture.”
+Historians believe this suggested that Anne was merely the “second-best” woman in his life, implying that Shakespeare had other women.

 The Cosmetics company Avon was named after Stratford-Upon-Avon – Shakespeare’s birthplace.

-The first American to win a Nobel Peace was Theodore Roosevelt.
+The first American to win a Nobel Peace Prize was Theodore Roosevelt.

 The only president to hold a Ph.D was Woodrow Wilson.

-Nyasasaurus is the most ancient dinosaur on record, originating from the late Anisian stage around 243 million years ago.
+Nyasasaurus is the oldest dinosaur on record, originating from the late Anisian stage around 243 million years ago.
 This discovery places it approximately 10 to 15 million years ahead of any previously identified dinosaur specimens.

 Geography